 It would be interesting to know how many of the farmers in Saskatchewan located with the definite intention of making permanent homes in the province.
 A great many seem to have recognized that they will probably do so, and are therefore building comfortable houses, planting trees, and beautifying their surroundings.
-Others have not yet begun to do so, but financial struggles and the urgency of other duties may be postponing this only temporarily.
-Farms of less than 160 acres are rare, this being the smallest survey unit.
-Farms of 320 acres are found to be a convenient size for grain-growing, but the older settlers and those who had capital with which to begin their operations are working larger farms.
-Two-section farms (1280 acres) are not uncommon, and there are a number in the province of several thousand acres.
+Others have not yet begun to do so, but financial struggles and the urgency of other

-1 In 1913 this company owned and operated 192 elevators, and handled 18,750,000 bushels of grain during the marketing season of 1913-14.
+&lt;sup>1 In 1913 this company owned and operated 192 elevators, and handled 18,750,000 bushels of grain during the marketing season of 1913-14.

-(1) THRESHING FROM THE STOOK(2) A PRAIRIE TOWN TWO WEEKS OLD
+(1) THRESHING FROM THE STOOK

+(2) A PRAIRIE TOWN TWO WEEKS OLD